 Someone once gave me a thirty-minute short.
 A what?
 A sitcom is only 22 minutes minus commercials.
 What is this thing?
 First and foremost you have to know what you’re shooting and why.
 What’s the format and what do you intend to do with it?
 This is important from a script standpoint as much as a marketing one.
 If you’re just making a short as masturbation that’s fine.
 But most people hope to get “discovered” or something.

 - sitcom (22 minutes)

 These are not rules etched in stone.
 These are my personal beliefs based on my career.

 Short film.
 It needs to be short.
-You’d think this was obvious but like I said I was handed a thirty minute short film.
-If you make a short film it’s probably evident you want to make full length films.
+You’d think this was obvious but like I said I was handed a thirty-minute short film.
+If you make a short film it’s probably evident you want to make full-length films.
 So if you’re worried 10 minutes isn’t enough time to showcase your amazing directorial talents, I assure you, it is.
 The truth is nobody wants to watch your short film.
 No one.
 But if it’s short they’re more likely to give it a chance.
-Nobody is eager to give up thirty minutes of their life to watch a video full on no-name actors do whatever.
+Nobody is eager to give up thirty minutes of their life to watch a video full of no-name actors do whatever.
 But who wouldn’t give 5 minutes?
 Short.
 Sweet.
 I want more.
 And I encourage you to make more.
 Five short films are better than one long one.
-You have more chance to disseminate your work and get noticed.
+You have more chances to disseminate your work and get noticed.
 And you’re building a body of work.
 Not just one piece.
-And honestly it hones your storytelling skills.
+And honestly, it hones your storytelling skills.

 Webisodes.
 Start each one with a bang.
 End with a hook to bring me back.
 Find a way to make each one accessible to new viewers.